 The Electrical and Computer Engineering Department welcomes transfer students with strong foundations in introductory calculus and physics to consider a possible transfer.

-Freshmen students who are not in the College of Engineering and want to transfer must apply to the Pre-Engineering Program (PREP).
-Once in the program, students will be advised by PREP advisors about transfer strategies to different majors.
+Freshmen students who are not in the Grainger College of Engineering and want to transfer must apply to the Engineering Undeclared program (EU).
+Once in the program, students will be advised by EU advisors about transfer strategies to different majors.

 ECE 220 can be satisfied by CS 124+CS 128 for successful applicants that have completed CS 124, CS 128, CS 173/MATH 213, and CS 225.